SiddharthSham/SiddharthSham/README.md

 I'm a creative developer who is passionate about motion and interaction design, and I specialise in writing highly performant animations using JavaScript.
 I am also interested in data science research, specifically in the field of Natural Language Processing.

 ### What am I doing now?
-Learning WebGL / ThreeJS, with physics based animations.
+A couple of things, including learning WebGL, with physics based animations.
 Hit me up to talk about shaders <3

 ### What can I do for you?
-I'm currently a Fellow at Major League Hacking, but I'm open to freelancing on exciting and innovative projects, preferably with a social impact.
+I'm open to freelancing on exciting and innovative projects, with a focus on performance and great design!

-### How to get in touch?
+### How to get in touch with me?

 <table align="">
     <tr>